A. J. Johnson (bowler): Professional career

 Johnson is a three-time PBA Midwest Region Player of the Year (2017, 2018 and 2020)., and he won the 2019 KPBA SamHo Cup, a Korean PBA event.
 He has won ten PBA Regional Tour titles.
-While he has yet to win a title on the national PBA Tour, he has six runner-up finishes, including finishing second while bowling as an amateur at the 2015 USBC Masters major.
+Through his first seven years on the PBA Tour, he had six runner-up finishes, including finishing second while bowling as an amateur at the 2015 USBC Masters major.

 In 2021, Johnson teamed with former NFL star Terrell Owens to win Chris Paul's annual CP3 PBA Celebrity Invitational pro-am event.
 Johnson qualified as the #3 seed for the 2022 U.S. Open finals, but lost his only match to Jason Belmonte.

 Based on points earned during the first 13 events of the 2022 PBA Tour season, Johnson qualified as the #10 seed for the PBA Tour Playoffs.
 After defeating #7 seed Jakob Butturff in the Round of 16 and #15 seed Shawn Maldonado in the quarterfinals, Johnson was eliminated in the semifinals by sixth-seeded Tommy Jones.
 Despite no titles, Johnson cashed a career-high $92,700 in 2022.

-Johnson is a member of the MOTIV Bowling pro staff.
+On September 10, 2023, Johnson won his first PBA title at the Storm Lucky Larsen Masters in Helsingborg, Sweden.
+After knocking off American Anthony Simonsen in the semifinals, AJ topped Swedish standout Jesper Svensson in the finals.

+Johnson suffered his seventh career runner-up finish at the 2024 PBA Illinois Classic, losing to top seed Marshall Kent.
+He was a member of the Las Vegas High Rollers PBA Elite League team, which won the 2024 Elias Cup championship.